Home » Africa » Mali Google Maps & Wiki

 Its capital city is Bamako, where the local time zone is UTC 0, which is 5 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Bamako: N/A.

 For nature lovers, we do note the following elevation data regarding Mali; mean elevation: 343 m, elevation extremes; lowest point: Senegal River 23 m, highest point: Hombori Tondo 1,155 m.
-The lengths of its total coastline are: 0 km (landlocked country) and the length of the land boundaries is total: 7,908 km.
+The length of its total coastline are: 0 km (landlocked country) and the length of the land boundaries is total: 7,908 km.

 Current environmental issues in Mali; deforestation; soil erosion; desertification; inadequate supplies of potable water; poaching.